 WHAT I WRITE:

-With my reporting and essays, I’m especially interested in magnifying stories about women’s health, particularly young women and cancer.
+I’m especially interested in magnifying stories about women’s health, particularly young women and cancer.
 I wrote about my own experience with breast cancer for The New York Times here, here, and here; for New York Magazine‘s The Cut here; and on Medium here.
 You can also hear me talking about it on NPR and on the Forever 35 podcast.

 When I’m not reporting, I’m writing fiction.
-My story “For a Short Time Only” won first prize in the Fractured Lit Flash Fiction OPEN Contest, and I am an alum of the Kenyon Review Writers Workshop in Fiction (2023).
-I’m originally from the U.K. but now live in the San Francisco Bay Area, where I send out my Substack newsletter, At Capacity, more sporadically than I would like.
+My story “For a Short Time Only” won first prize in the Fractured Lit Flash Fiction OPEN Contest and was published in Fractured Lit.
+I am an alum of the Kenyon Review Writers Workshop in Fiction (2023) and the Bread Loaf Writers Conference in Fiction (2024).